marybethcassity/image-transform/README.md

 resize images while maintaining image center and aspect ratio, also transforms corresponding coco annotations

 ## Usage
-update the original image path, the cropped image path, and the resized (final) image path
+update the original image path, the cropped image path, and the resized (final) image path.
+Alternatively, the code can be edited to crop the image after resizing without saving the image in between these steps.

 update the coco annotations file path